olifog/MiniGolf/README.md

 Dependencies:
-discord.py library
+discord.py library,
-aiohttp
+aiohttp,
-shapely
+shapely,
-PIL (Python Image Library)
+PIL (Python Image Library),
-numpy
+numpy,
 humanize

 - and a bunch of other inbuilt modules